Celine Dion On Not Wanting To Record ‘My Heart Will Go On’

-It may be considered one of her signature songs but Celine Dion didn’t want to record “My Heart Will Go On” originally, per Music News.
+It may be considered one of her signature songs, but Celine Dion didn’t want to record “My Heart Will Go On” originally, according to Music News.

 The “Love Me Back to Life” hitmaker recently admitted that she wasn’t fond of the song when she first heard it and was reluctant to lay down the vocals on the track.
 Her late husband, Rene Angelil, convinced her to record the song after she was given the demo.